An example of a product analytics dashboard showing checkout conversion rates.

 • Compare the same metric over different periods of time.

-• Analyze various feature adoption over a period of time.
+• Analyze various feature adoptions over a period of time.

-You can use this data to develop retention strategies and enhance marketing efforts to improve customer lifetime value.
+You can use this data to develop retention strategies and analyze marketing analytics and efforts to improve customer lifetime value.

 An example of a retention rate analysis: retention rates by weeks after signup.